uerbzr/course-devops-artifacts/README.md

 ```

 - Save this and ensure it is pushed
+- This won't trigger the pipeline, you have added it as a new pipeline.
 - Click on Pipelines and the Create Pipeline button.
 - Click Azure Repos Git YAML option
 - Select the Repository